-A Quick Report from SC17: Machine Learning, ARM, and Object Storage
+A Quick Report from SC17: AI, ARM, and Object Storage

 Even with the differences between HPC and traditional IT, there are many technologies that, once developed for HPC, are then deployed in a smaller or simplified form years later in other fields.

 It’s no surprise that machine learning and artificial intelligence are the talk of the town, and SC17 was no exception.

 GPUs, FPGAs, ASICs, you name it.
 The race for the ultimate hardware to support AI is incredible, and some of the demos are mind-blowing; you can easily get lost in this flood of news, benchmarks, comparisons, and papers.